GuidoPenta/GuidoPenta/README.md

 *
 This is your daily fortune cookie quote:

-> 🥠 You love Chinese food.
+> 🥠 An alien of some sort will be appearing to you shortly.
   ### Let's play!

 ### Our Tech Stack